Jsfain/SDCard/README.md

 ## How to use
  * Clone the repo and/or copy the required files, then build/download the module using your preferred method (Atmel Studio, AVR Toolchain, etc...).
- * The source and header files contains full descriptions of each function and what they do.
+ * The source and header files contain full descriptions of each function and what they do.
  * A test file, **SD_TEST.C**, is probably the best way to understand how to implment the module.
 This file contains main(), and includes several function examples.
  * **SD_TEST.C** is structured in blocks to test out the various features and functions.
-These blocks are clearly marked and described in block-comments.
-They can be commented out independently of each other so you can easily test the various functions.
+These blocks are clearly marked and described in comments.
+The blocks can be commented out independently of each other so you can easily test the various functions.
  * Below is an example of the simple initialization steps that must be implemented prior to using any other parts of the AVR-SD Card module files/functions.

 ### Initialization: